-PCEI’s Innovation Team is comprised of individuals from a diverse array of professional backgrounds and cultural experiences, who collaborate to foster and cultivate the sustainable development of Rhode Island’s emerging Cultural Sector.
+PCEI’s Innovation Team is comprised of professionals from a diverse array of backgrounds and cultural experiences, who collaborate to provide innovative and creative solutions to meet your cultural equity needs.

 PCEI Innovation Team Members include:

 Founder/Chief Executive Officer

 Raymond Two Hawks Watson is an Artivist, Community Activist, Educator, Cultural Practitioner and Convener with 10 years of experience in nonprofit executive administration.
 Watson’s skills consist of program development & implementation, grant writing, motivational speaking, leadership & cultural development consulting, community organizing and event planning, supplemented by an extensive background in promoting and supporting cultural equity & development initiatives and programming in the Rhode Island community.
 Watson is the recipient of the Rhode Island Foundation’s 2016 Innovation Fellowship.